 When you look at your financial statements, you should know what’s behind every figure.
-While you don’t need to take a course in advanced accounting, it’s useful to have a sound understanding of basic accounting practices and terminology, including the following three kinds of statements:
+You don’t need to take a course in advanced accounting.
+But, it’s useful to have a sound understanding of basic accounting practices and terminology.
+At a minimum, you should become familiar with the following three financial statements:

 - The Balance Sheet is a snapshot of your finances on a given day.